 But I missed the bus because I did not know where the bus stop is.
 And the next bus was the LAST bus.
 And there were not many cars to catch along the way.
 But I was calm, I was sure that everything will be OK.
 And it was – some random school bus took me to the nearest bus station, the driver explained to me that there is no actual bus stop here, and in summer everything is better organized, because of many tourists at that time.
 From the bus station, I successfully reached Akureyri.

-Three hours seemed way too much for five kilometres, but I managed to walk only two.
+Three hours seemed way too much for five kilometers, but I managed to walk only two.
 In a whole day, I visited only one place, but so much enjoyed the time, and the adventures, being lost somewhere around Askogsandur, standing on top of the world in Hrisey.

 I consider this one of my best travel experiences.